jjhosker/API/README.md

 ### This repository creates a report that examines data from the World Bank in 2012 by country on Gross Domestic Product (GDP) combined with country specific Federal Statistics.

 # Running R Code
 ### 1. To run this R-code, download the following files to your directory below.
-Make sure that you install the packages and/or load the libraries that are detailed in the makefile:  GatherData_CaseStudy1 and SessionInfo.txt (see description below).
 ####     - RMakefile_CaseStudy1.R
 ####     - GatherData_CaseStudy1.R
 ####     - PlotFunctions_CaseStudy1.R
 ####     - CaseStudy1PDF.Rmd
 ####     - R version:  SessionInfo.txt (for reference of libraries and R-version)
-### 2. The output files are also included in the repository can be downloaded and are listed below:
+### 2. The output files are also included in the repository can be downloaded and are provide as reference for the client.
 ####     - Raw:      FEDSTATS_Country.csv
 ####     - Raw:      GDP_Country.csv
 ####     - Cleaned:  GDPFEDclean.csv
 ####     - PDF Report:  CaseStudy1PDF.pfd
+####     - R version:  SessionInfo.txt (for reference of libraries and R-version)
 ### 3. Execute RMakefile_CaseStudy1.R in R studio to run all the R code.
+RMakefile_CaseStudy1.R to loads all the libraries, read the raw data, create the cleaned data and perform the analysis for this client study.
+The csv files will be created in the same directory as the project that you created on your computer.
+In addition, we save the R session information that provided the version of R and all the library and packages being utilized.
+####     - The RMakefile_CaseStudy.R executes the makefile GatherData_CaseStudy1.R, which installs the packages and load the libraries.
+A message indicating that the libraries loaded may appear after executing the R code.
+If a failure occurs please check both the function "packagelibrary.check" in the makefile GatherData_CaseStudy1.R and SessionInfo.txt file in the GitHub directory referenced above.
-### 4. Execute CaseStudy1PDF.Rmd to generate the PDF file in this repository (installation of MikTex is required as detailed above).
+### 4. Execute CaseStudy1PDF.Rmd to generate the PDF file in this repository (installation of MikTex is required as detailed in point 6 in the Repository Description below).

 # Repository Description
 ### Below is a listing of all the files in this repository: